RTO and RPO explained

 The company decides its SLA recovery from any system outage is 1 hour from these figures.

-A 1 hour SLA is likely unachievable.
-Therefore, the system must improve by adding clustering, replication or a live failover.
+A one-hour SLA is likely unattainable.
+Therefore, the system must be improved by adding clustering, replication, or a live failover.

 We have covered these services at the bottom of this article.